Early Look

 Earnings Calendar:

-• Earnings Before the Open: none
+• Earnings Before the Open: MKC

-• Earnings After the Close: KRUS PENG SAR
+• Earnings After the Close: PENG SAR

 Other Key Events: